Boundary End Archaeology Research Center: Mission and Academic Publications

+BEARC offers long-term residential fellowships through the George Stuart Residential Scholarship, as well as short-term guest scholarships.
 In addition to its residential scholarships, BEARC funds the Society for American Archaeology's Gene S. Stuart Award, an annual award honoring "outstanding efforts to enhance public understanding of archaeology."

+Aside from its fellowship program, BEARC has two academic publication series: Ancient America, focusing on the art and iconography of the Americas, and Research Reports on Ancient Maya Writing, focused on the decipherment of Maya hieroglyphs.

 Library Collection

-The Boundary End Archaeology Research Center houses an extensive library of approximately 12,000 volumes specializing in the archaeology of the Americas, with a particular focus on Mesoamerica and Southeastern North America.
+The George Stuart Residential Library at BEARC houses an extensive library of approximately 12,000 volumes specializing in the archaeology of the Americas, with a particular focus on Mesoamerica and Southeastern North America.
 The collection also includes key works on the archaeology of Africa, Asia, and Europe.

 Approximately half of the library consists of the personal working library of George E. Stuart, featuring books on Maya research, site excavation reports, and hieroglyphic decipherment, as well as 19th-century histories of Yucatán and early Southeastern U.S. archaeology.
 Notable additions to the library include: